villano-lab/nrCascadeSim/paper/paper.md

 exists).
 The cascade refers to the particular "path" of energy levels that a captured neutron takes to get to the ground state from the neutron separation energy.
-Currently the code assumes that the neutrons that enter the nuclear system have negligible (zero) kinetic energy; this is a good approximation for thermal neutrons because 0.0254\,eV (the average kinetic energy of a thermal neutron) is small compared to most nuclear recoil energy scales.
+Currently the code assumes that the neutrons that enter the nuclear system have negligible (zero) kinetic energy; this is a good approximation for thermal neutrons because 0.0254\ eV (the average kinetic energy of a thermal neutron) is small compared to most nuclear recoil energy scales.

 `nrCascadeSim` models many of these cascades at once and saves the energies along with other